Multi-view imaging in networked sensing systems: A covariance-based approach: Simulation Results

-In Fig.~\ref{fig:grideta}, we present the single-view images at the first receiver (located at $[18,7.5]^T$) applying the covariance-based scheme, in the cases with and without the cluster-promoting penalty, grid optimization, and the edge-preserving weight.
-We assume that both the transmitter and receiver are equipped with $16$ antennas, the length of orthogonal pilot is $L=16$, the number of frames is $M=20$, and the transmit power is $P = 10$~dBm.
+In Fig.~\ref{fig:grideta}, we present the single-view images at the first RBS (located at $[18,7.5]^T$) applying the proposed covariance-based scheme, in the cases with and without the cluster-promoting term, grid optimization, and edge-preserving weight.
+We assume that both the TBS and RBS are equipped with $16$ antennas, the length of orthogonal pilot is $L=16$, the number of frames is $M=20$, and the transmit power is $P = 10$~dBm.
 We choose a triangle and a circle as extended targets with uniform scattering intensity across all scatterers.
-The contours of extended targets are plotted with red solid lines in Fig.~\ref{fig:grideta}.
-Without loss of generality, we assume that the RoI is within the field of view of the receiver to verify the single-view imaging performance.
+The contours of extended targets are plotted with red solid lines.
+We assume that the RoI is within the field of view of the RBS to verify the single-view imaging performance.
 In Fig.~\ref{fig:grideta}, the detected grids with high scattering intensity are displayed, which are selected by sorting all detected grids according to their intensity and retaining the highest-intensity ones until their cumulative intensity reaches $95\%$ of the total recovered intensity.
 In Fig.~\ref{fig:grideta_a}, we divide the RoI into $Q=400$ uniform grids, and optimize the effective scattering intensity $\bm{\gamma}_{r,k}$ with fixed grids based on the ML criterion \eqref{eq:distributed_ML}.
-In Fig.~\ref{fig:grideta_b}, the cluster-promoting penalty \eqref{eq:distributed_penalty} is taken into consideration for the optimization of $\bm{\gamma}_{r,k}$.
-In Fig.~\ref{fig:grideta_c} and Fig.~\ref{fig:grideta_d}, we optimize both grid positions and scattering intensity, using only the ML criterion and adding the cluster-promoting penalty, respectively.
-It is evident that by introducing the cluster-promoting penalty, which leverages the prior knowledge that extended targets typically occupy multiple contiguous grids, the recovered extended targets exhibit enhanced continuity and reduced internal voids.
+In Fig.~\ref{fig:grideta_b}, the cluster-promoting term \eqref{eq:distributed_penalty} is taken into consideration for the optimization of $\bm{\gamma}_{r,k}$.
+In Fig.~\ref{fig:grideta_c} and Fig.~\ref{fig:grideta_d}, we optimize both grid positions and scattering intensity, using only the ML criterion and adding the cluster-promoting term, respectively.
+It is evident that by introducing the cluster-promoting term, the recovered extended targets exhibit enhanced continuity and reduced internal voids.
 Moreover, grid optimization sharply concentrates the detected energy within the targets, significantly reducing sidelobes and yielding boundaries that closely align with the true shape.
-Fig.~\ref{fig:grideta_e} and Fig.~\ref{fig:grideta_f} are obtained by interpolating the imaging result in Fig.~\ref{fig:grideta_d} onto finer $Q' = 60 \times 60$ grids via NNI and EP-NNI techniques, respectively.
-As we can see, in contrast to standard NNI, the edge-preserving weight in EP-NNI significantly maintains target boundaries and reduces blurs.
-Compared to Fig.~\ref{fig:grideta_d}, EP-NNI achieves smoother boundaries and mitigates staircase artifacts inherent to discrete grid representations.
+Fig.~\ref{fig:grideta_e} and Fig.~\ref{fig:grideta_f} are obtained by interpolating the imaging result in Fig.~\ref{fig:grideta_d} onto $Q' = 60 \times 60$ grids via NNI and EP-NNI techniques, respectively.
+As we can see, the proposed EP-NNI scheme demonstrates superior performance over conventional NNI in preserving edge features and reducing blurring effects.
+The comparison between Fig.~\ref{fig:grideta_d} and Fig.~\ref{fig:grideta_f} shows that EP-NNI achieves smoother target boundaries by mitigating staircase artifacts inherent to discrete grid representations.